 where ∆rG° is the standard Gibbs energy of the reaction.
-In the presence of the both reducing agents the half-life of the sodium sulfate is reduced to one tenth of the half-life in the absence of both aluminium and carbon.
-After addition of aluminium, the signals for all gases remained in a similar range as in case of only carbon presence.
+In the presence of both reducing agents the half-life of the sodium sulfate is reduced to one tenth of the half-life in the absence of both aluminium and carbon.
+After addition of aluminium, the signals for all gases remained in a similar range as in the case of only carbon presence.
 The possible chemical reactions between sodium sulfate and aluminium are [7, 22-24]: